jsalinasf/cheat_sheets/dockerCommands.md

 It will allow you to see different things such as Layer Space consumption and other commands used to create the image
 	docker history user01/my-custom-app

+### DOCKER Image: ENTRYPOINT and Commands
+1. ALWAYS Specify Entrypoint and Command in JSON Format
+1. CMD will be added to ENTRYPOINT to create a complete instruction for the image